 As air-quality and noise pollution standards become more restrictive, some major cities have announced plans to ban gasoline and diesel cars by 2030 or sooner.

 The cost of insurance has many variables involved, but EVs have several factors on their side.
 Insurers are certain to take note of the fewer maintenance requirements (i.e. a longer brake-life decreases the odds of an accident due to faulty brakes).
 Advanced safety technology that often comes standard in electric cars also assists drivers in reducing the chance of a collision.

-According to Cover Hound, which ran the numbers in a study on EVs compared to gasoline counterparts, insurers also consider plug-in drivers more responsible – lowering their rates.
-Cover Hound data noted that a Chevy Volt was several hundred dollars less to insure annually than another GM car, while the same went for a Nissan LEAF compared to an Altima.
+According to a study by Cover Hound, insurers consider plug-in drivers more responsible and quoted lower rates.
+Their data noted that a Chevy Volt was several hundred dollars less to insure annually than another GM car, while the same went for a Nissan LEAF compared to an Altima.